This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Utilities/Electricals: The washing machine and tumble dryer are a combined washer/dryer.

-Telephone: Outgoing calls only can be made from the Payphone located near the car park.
-There is no mobile signal at the cottage but signal is usually good at the top of the track.
+Telephone: Calls can be made and received from the shared telephone located in an outside store behind Coastguard Cottage 3.
+There is no mobile signal in the valley but the signal is usually good at the top of the track.

 Offers: For any 2 night starting on a Friday, or 3 night starting on a Thursday, guests can benefit from a late Sunday departure time of 6pm, at no extra charge.